cogent3/cogent3/doc/examples/phylo_by_ls.rst

     3 trees of size 4 at start
     15 trees of size 5 ... done

 Remember the sum-of-squares statistic will be smaller for 'good' trees.
 The order of the trees returned is from good to bad.
-As indicated above, ``trees`` has length 145.
+The number of returned ``trees`` is the same as the number requested to be retained at each step.

 .. doctest::

     >>> print len(trees)
-    15
+    5

 Lets inspect the resulting statistics.
 First, the object ``trees`` is a list of (wls, Tree) tuples.
 We will therefore loop over the list to generate a separate list of just the wls statistics.
 The following syntax is called a list comprehension - basically just a very succinct ``for`` loop.